 Resources for TeachersK-12 Teachers: Welcome to the Kentucky Academy of Science!

-KAS has been a strong advocate for the Next Generation Science Standards, which teach the scientific method as well as core concepts in biological and physical sciences.
+KAS has been a strong advocate for the Next Generation Science Standards, which teach the scientific method as well as core concepts in biological and physical sciences and engineering.
 Here are some resources to help you!

 Free membership for K12 teachers in Kentucky